-- PASPs developed for reoccurring projects will be reviewed, updated and signed within the past 12 months as per required elements of a PASP. - Routine, time critical UAS flights may utilize the Flight by Notification in lieu of completing an entire new PASP if the mission falls within the overarching/blanket PASP identified within the Unit Aviation Plan.
+- PASPs developed for reoccurring projects will be reviewed, updated and signed each year (not to exceed 12 months). - Routine, time critical UAS flights may utilize the Flight by Notification in lieu of completing an entire new PASP if the mission falls within the overarching/blanket PASP identified within the Unit Aviation Plan.
 (Reference BLM NAP 5.29)